Posted on by Achim D. Brucker, licensed under CC BY-ND 4.0.

 Tags

-academia ai android apidesign appsec bitcoin blockchain bpmn browser browserextensions browsersecurity bug certification chrome composition cordova dast devops devsecops dom dsbd efsm epsrc event extensions fixeffort floss formaldocument formalmethods funding hol-ocl hol-testgen humanfactor hybridapps iast industry internetofthings iot isabelle/hol isabelledof isadof latex logic maintance malicous mbst mobile mobile apps modelinference modeling monads monitoring msc ocl ontology opensource owasp patches pet phd phdlife phishing policy protocols publishing reliability research safelinks safety sap sast sdlc secdevops secureprogramming security securityengineering securitytesting semantics servicecomposition skills smartcontract smartthings softwareeinginering softwaresecurity softwaresupplychain solidity staff&positions statemachine studentproject tcb test&proof testing tips&tricks tools transport tuos uk uoe upgrade usability verification vulnerabilities vulnerableapplication webinar websecurity
+FormalMethods Isabelle/HOL ML/AI ProgramVerification SoftwareEngineering academia ai android apidesign appsec bitcoin blockchain bpmn browser browserextensions browsersecurity bug certification chrome composition confidentiality cordova dast devops devsecops dom dsbd efsm epsrc event events extensions fixeffort floss formaldocument formalmethods formalverification funding hol-ocl hol-testgen humanfactor hybridapps iast industry internetofthings iot isabelle/hol isabelledof isabellehol isadof itp latex logic maintance malicous mathematics mbst mobile mobile apps modelinference modeling monads monitoring msc neuralnetwork ocl ontology opensource owasp patches pedadogy pet phd phdlife phishing policy programminglanguages protocols protocolverfication publishing reliability research safelinks safety sap sast sdlc secdevops secureprogramming security securityengineering securitytesting semantics servicecomposition skills smartcontract smartcontracts smartthings smpc softwareeinginering softwaresecurity softwaresupplychain solidity staff&positions statemachine studentproject tcb teaching test&proof test@proof testing tips&tricks tools transport tuos uk uoe upgrade usability verification vulnerabilities vulnerableapplication webinar websecurity

 Search